-The Company's operations are subject to certain hazards and liability risks faced by all brewers, such as potential contamination of ingredients or products by bacteria or other external agents that may be wrongfully or accidentally introduced into products or packaging, or defective packaging and handling.
-Such occurrences may create bad tasting hard seltzer, beer or hard ciders, or pose health risk to the consumer or risk to the integrity and safety of the packaging.
+The Company's operations are subject to certain hazards and liability risks faced by all beverage companies, such as potential contamination of ingredients or products by bacteria or other external agents that may be wrongfully or accidentally introduced into products or packaging, or defective packaging and handling.
+Such occurrences may create bad tasting beverages, or pose health risk to the consumer or risk to the integrity and safety of the packaging.
 These could result in unexpected costs to the Company and, in the case of a costly product recall, potentially serious damage to the Company's reputation for product quality, as well as product liability claims.